Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 This site goes hand in hand with Google’s Developer Portal which hosts a wealth of essential information for developers of all types.

 More a collection of projects than a single site, this blog post combines the best Open Source resources for React.
 Many other frameworks concentrate on back end software development and user applications for a specific operating system.

 React, however, is the modern face of the internet used extensively in front-end user interfaces.
 These Open Source projects cover all aspects of learning and using React in a modern development environment.
-React is worth learning, as alongside its use in the browser you can write Android Apps using React Native.
+React is one of the top web frameworks worth learning, as alongside its use in the browser you can write Android Apps using React Native.

 CodePen is on online code snippet playground.
 Anyone can create graphics and small apps in the browser without any prior setup.